-It's hard to get too excited about a PS4 remake of a PS2 game that was already previously remastered back on PS3, right?
-You'd think so, but then again, Ratchet & Clank isn't just any game, and Insomniac is a world-class creator that didn't phone in this major overhaul.
+It's hard to get too excited about a PS4 remake of a PS2 game that was already remastered for the PS3, right?
+You'd think so, but Ratchet & Clank isn't just any game and Insomniac is a world-class creator that didn't phone in this major overhaul.

-Although it retains the core of the original 2002 adventure, Ratchet & Clank feels like a fresh start for the platform-action great, updating and modernising the familiar blasting, swinging, and jumping gameplay while delivering one of the prettiest games we've ever played.
+Although it retains the core of the original 2002 adventure, Ratchet & Clank feels like a fresh start for the action-platformer.
+The familiar blasting, swinging, and jumping gameplay has been updated and modernised and its looks good enough to be one of the prettiest games we've ever played.

 Hyper Light Drifter review

 We're still several months away from the next big evolution of The Legend of Zelda, but if you want to play an amazing tribute to the series' classic design, look no further than Hyper Light Drifter.
-This long-anticipated indie absolutely lives up to the hype, although it may not be for everyone, given the Dark Souls-esque difficulty level.
+This long-anticipated indie absolutely lives up to the hype, although it may not be for everyone given the Dark Souls-es

 Platforms: PS4, PC, Xbox One

 Doom?
 In 2016?
 Believe it!
-Like Wolfenstein: The New Order a couple years back, Doom does a surprisingly excellent job of bringing back a comparatively rudimentary classic, giving the run-and-gun shooter a modern sheen and numerous upgrades while maintaining its familiar spirit.
+Like Wolfenstein: The New Order a couple of years, Doom does a surprisingly excellent job of bringing back a comparatively rudimentary classic, giving the run-and-gun shooter a modern sheen and numerous upgrades while maintaining its familiar spirit.

-While the new Doom is still built around blasting, the level design isn't as constricted as the classics and the addition of stunning enemies to execute health-boosting glory kills adds some nice strategy into the mix.
+While the new Doom is still built around blasting monsters into bits, the level design isn't as constricted as the classic's and the addition of stunning enemies to execute health-boosting glory kills adds some nice strategy to the mix.
 The multiplayer is underwhelming right now, but changes are coming and the campaign alone is worth the price of admission.